 Statute non-compliance may include any or all of the following:

-- Records that are required to be kept or filed, are not
+- Not keeping and/or filing records that are required to be kept or filed

 Directors/Officers may be held personally liable for any statute not observed, even if they did not know or they resign.
 A company’s protection may not be sufficient to shelter them.

 Ensure your Directors/Officers have awareness training and instruct them on the bylaws of the company, so they know what statutes to abide by.
-It should be made clear to them that the company’s interests must come first, and personal agendas should stay just that, personal.
-Share with them the director’s indemnification policy that details their rights, obligations, and the protection available to them.
+It should be made clear to them that the company’s interests must come first, and personal agendas should not influence their decision-making.
+Share the director’s indemnification policy that details their rights, obligations, and the protection available to them.
 Make certain that the operating policies and procedures manuals are used by all employees.
-Everyone likes to talk, but there are times, when privacy and discretion are not only desirable but a legal requirement of the position.
-Life is busy, and many things weigh on a person’s mind, having said that, a great way to jog your memory is by documenting your decisions and your reasons for choosing it.
+Ensure confidentiality: there are times when privacy and discretion are not only desirable but a legal requirement of the position.
+Keep a detailed record of how decisions were made.